louisLouL/avalon-helper/README.md

 npm install
 npm start
 ```
 and go to http://localhost:3000 to check it out.

+** If you are viewing it on Chrome(desktop)**, press Ctrl + Shift + I and then Ctrl + Shift + M to
+switch the view from standard web view to mobile device view for better experience.

 ## Technology details